Risk-averse mean field games: exploitability and non-asymptotic analysis: Abstract

 \section{Abstract}

-In this paper, we use mean field games (MFGs) to investigate approximations of $N$-player games with uniformly symmetrically continuous heterogeneous closed-loop actions.
-To incorporate agents' risk aversion (beyond the classical expected total costs), we use an abstract evaluation functional for their performance criteria.
-Centered around the notion of regret, we conduct non-asymptotic analysis on the approximation capability of MFGs from the perspective of state-action distribution without requiring the uniqueness of equilibria.
-Under suitable assumptions, we first show that scenarios in the $N$-player games with large $N$ and small average regrets can be well approximated by approximate solutions of MFGs with relatively small regrets.
-We then show that $\delta$-mean field equilibria can be used to construct $\varepsilon$-equilibria in $N$-player games.
+In this paper, we use mean field games (MFGs) to investigate approximations of $N$-player games ($N$pGs) with uniformly symmetrically continuous heterogeneous closed-loop actions.
+To incorporate agents' risk aversion (beyond the classical expected utility of total costs), we use an abstract evaluation functional for their performance criteria.
+Centered around the notion of exploitability, we conduct non-asymptotic analysis on the approximation capability of MFGs from the perspective of state-action distributions without requiring the uniqueness of equilibria.
+Under suitable assumptions, we first show that scenarios in the $N$pGs with large $N$ and small average exploitabilities can be well approximated by approximate solutions of MFGs with relatively small exploitabilities.
+We then show that $\delta$-mean field equilibria can be used to construct $\varepsilon$-equilibria in $N$pGs.
 Furthermore, in this general setting, we prove the existence of mean field equilibria.
+This proof reveals a possible avenue for incorporating penalization for randomized action into MFGs.

 \begin{AMS} 91A16, 91A06, 91A25, 93E20 \end{AMS}